 There are many benefits to using an MBaaS platform for your backend development.
-Virtually all of the benefits boil down to this: saving you money and time.
-With MBaaS, your development team spends less time developing APIs, managing databases, and (potentially) managing servers, and can therefore spend more time developing new functionality and focusing on the user experience.
+Virtually all of the benefits boil down to this: saving mobile app developers money and time.
+With MBaaS, your mobile development team spends less time developing APIs, managing databases, and (potentially) managing servers, and can therefore spend more time developing new functionality and focusing on the user experience.

-For lean teams with limited resources, MBaaS can drastically reduce the time spent on building the backend.
-For enterprises looking for rapid, agile development, MBaaS provides benefits such as API sharing among teams and centralized database management.
+For lean teams with limited resources, MBaaS can drastically reduce the time spent on building the backend for startup-level projects.
+For enterprises looking for rapid, agile mobile development, MBaaS provides benefits such as API sharing among teams and centralized database management for large-scale projects.
 In either case, MBaaS frees up developers to focus on the user experience rather than the inner workings of the app.

-If you’d like to see if Backendless is the right backend platform for your application, you can begin a free trial of Backendless Cloud here or install Backendless Pro on your own machine for a free trial.
+If you’d like to see if Backendless is the right backend platform for your application, you can start with Backendless Cloud for free here or install Backendless Pro on your own machine for a free trial.